 40 Ways to Improve your SBIR Proposal!

 Hi, I’m Nicole Toomey Davis.
 I am a serial entrepreneur and my company has been awarded over $1.2 million in SBIR funding.
-I have also served as an SBIR reviewer on something like 14 review panels (as best as I can keep track of!)
+I have helped other entrepreneurs write winning proposals worth millions more.
+I have also served as an SBIR reviewer on over a dozen review panels.
 As an experienced Phase I and Phase II SBIR reviewer, I have seen so many silly and unnecessary mistakes kill a proposal, that I started writing them down to help other proposing teams improve their chance of SBIR success!

 The NSF says that they award about 10-15% of proposals, see #8 in the list.
 However, in my experience, on a panel reviewing 10 proposals, there are usually 1 or 2 proposal that are “fundable”.
 VERY rarely are there 3.
-All of the rest of them are unfundable, usually for the dumb reasons.
+All of the rest of them are unfundable, usually for dumb reasons 40 of which I detail in this free report!

 Let me repeat that.
-The majority of proposals reviewed by the NSF (and other SBIR agencies) are UNFUNDABLE.
+The majority of proposals reviewed by the NSF (and other SBIR and STTR agencies) are UNFUNDABLE.

 They’re not even in the running.
 They never had a chance at getting an SBIR award – even after spending 200 or more hours of intense work creating the proposal.
 And usually, they are unfundable because of the kinds of mistakes I have outlined in this free report!
 Just by avoiding these mistakes, you put yourself in that very top tier of fundability.
 And being in that tier makes it far more likely that your proposal will be funded!